Rolando-Zarate/RolandoDB/README.md

 # RolandoDB
-RolandoDB is a open source portable lightweight JSON-Based database for
+RolandoDB is a open source portable lightweight JSON-Based (based on objects) database for

 the programming languages Python (3) and PHP (?).